 The successful people have embraced winds of change and sailed through them.
 A change is difficult to deal with, but could be the most rewarding thing in your life.
 Walt Disney is a great example of people who embraced change.
 He started out as a newspaper editor, where he was fired as he “lacked imagination and had no good idea.”

-They Work harder than you thought
+They Work harder than you think

 You might have heard this by now over a million times from hundreds of your sources.
 But they are working hard from hours before you wake up everyday and more hours after you are off to bed at night.
 These people get up insanely early.
 Sheryl Sandberg, COO of Facebook wakes up daily at 5.30 am.
 Then there’s Friedrich Nietzsche, the famous author, who woke up everyday at 4.30 am to write.